GovReady/govready-q/docs/source/DataDesign_guidedmodules.rst

 ``fisma_id`` - The FISMA ID of the system

-``control_implementation_as_dict`` - a dictionary of objects keyed to an OSCAL formatted control ID where each object contains an array for control implementation statements for that control, an array of common control statements for that control, and a combined statement.
+``control_implementation_as_dict`` - a dictionary of objects keyed to an OSCAL-formatted control ID where each object contains an array for control implementation statements for that control, an array of common control statements for that control, and a combined statement.
 The object structure is:

 .. code::

     {
       "au-2": {
                 "control_impl_smts": [smt_obj_1, smt_obj_2],
                 "common_controls": [common_control_obj_1, common_control_obj_2],
                 "combined_smt": "Very long text combining statements into a single string..."
               },
       "au-3": {
                 "control_impl_smts": [smt_obj_3, smt_obj_4, ...],
                 "common_controls": [],